Towards Predicting Any Human Trajectory In Context: Introduction

 \section{Introduction}

 Predicting pedestrian trajectories is crucial for applications such as autonomous driving~\cite{cui2019autonomous}, robot navigation~\cite{jetchev2009robot, foka2010robotnavi}, and surveillance systems~\cite{omar2021surveillance}.
 Recent learning-based methods have shown strong performance in trajectory prediction~\cite{alahi206sociallstm, gupta2018socialgan,saadatnejad2024socialtrans,xu2023eqmotion,kosaraju2019sbigat,mangalam2021ynet,mangalam2020pecnet,gu2022mid,mao2023led,salzman2020trajectronplusplus,fujii2021two,fujii2024realtraj,ETaketsugu2025EmLoco}.
 However, most existing approaches are trained and evaluated within specific environments or domains, limiting their generalizability.
 For real-world deployment, autonomous systems must handle diverse scenarios, requiring trajectory prediction models to be robust across varying environments and domains (\eg, map layouts, camera positions, and sensor types).
 The lack of adaptability to these factors significantly hinders their practical applicability.
-A common solution involves collecting scenario-specific data and fine-tune models~\cite{thakkar2024adaptive,li2023syntheticdriving,fujii2024realtraj}.
-However, this approach is often impractical on edge devices due to limited computational resources.
+A common solution involves collecting scenario-specific data and fine-tuning models~\cite{thakkar2024adaptive,li2023syntheticdriving,fujii2024realtraj}.
+However, this approach requires on-device backpropagation for adaptation using the collected data at the target environment, which is often impractical on edge devices due to the high computational and memory costs associated with training.
 Furthermore, managing multiple models tailored to different scenarios increases system complexity.
 Therefore, developing a single, adaptable model capable of generalizing across diverse real-world environments without fine-tuning remains an open challenge.